Littlefield in Lamb County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Law Enforcement.
 A significant historical year for this entry is 1935.

 Location.
 33° 56.478′ N, 102° 21.29′ W. Marker is in Littlefield, Texas, in Lamb County.
-Marker is on W. Delano Avenue west of County Road 292.
+It is on W. Delano Avenue west of County Road 292.
 The marker is located in the Littlefield Cemetery.
 Touch for map.
 Marker is in this post office area: Littlefield TX 79339, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Replica of XIT's Giant Windmill (approx. 1.8 miles away); In Memory of George W. Littlefield (approx. 1.9 miles away); Town of Amherst (approx. 5.9 miles away); Comanchero Trail (approx. 7.6 miles away); One of the Trails of Col. Ranald S. MacKenzie (approx. 9.6 miles away); Rocky Ford Crossing and Community (approx. 9.8 miles away); Sod House Spring (approx. 11.6 miles away); Old Watering Trough (approx. 13 miles away).
+At least 8 other markers are within 13 miles of this marker, measured as the crow flies: Replica of XIT's Giant Windmill (approx. 1.8 miles away); In Memory of George W. Littlefield (approx. 1.9 miles away); Town of Amherst (approx. 5.9 miles away); Comanchero Trail (approx. 7.6 miles away); One of the Trails of Col. Ranald S. MacKenzie (approx. 9.6 miles away); Rocky Ford Crossing and Community (approx. 9.8 miles away); Sod House Spring (approx. 11.6 miles away); Old Watering Trough (approx. 13 miles away).
 Touch for a list and map of all markers in Littlefield.